-This handler parses application/x-www-form-urlencoded HTML forms to a dict in a similar way that URL query parameters are parsed.
+This handler parses application/x-www-form-urlencoded HTML forms to a dict, similar to how URL query parameters are parsed.
 An empty body will be parsed as an empty dict.

-When deserializing, this handler will raise falcon.MediaMalformedError if the request payload cannot be parsed as ASCII or if any of the URL-encoded strings in the payload are not valid UTF-8.
+When deserializing, this handler will raise falcon.
+MediaMalformedError if the request payload cannot be parsed as ASCII or if any of the URL-encoded strings in the payload are not valid UTF-8.